evivar/Curriculum/CV - English.md

 + Waiter at Covanegra Restaurant(Capdepera, Mallorca)
 + Software Engineer Intern at Avanade S.L.U: Jan.
 2020 - May.
 2020
     + During the internship it was mostly training in web technologies such as AngularJS.
 + Junior Developer at Aghasa Turis: Jun.
-2020 - Present
+2020 - Jun.
+2021
-    + Currently my functions consist of the development and implementation of web and desktop applications using web technologies such as Node.js, ExpressJS, Vue.js, etc...
+    + Development and implementation of web and desktop applications using web technologies such as Node.js, ExpressJS, Vue.js, etc...
++ Software Developer at FutureSpace: Jun.
+2021 - Present

 ## **Other Info**